Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 Create a new file [CodePen](https://codepen.io/pen/) on your account.
 Name it "Recipe Page".
 Click save.\
 Note: If you are part of a Techtonica cohort plese follow the link to the project in the [roadmap](https://docs.google.com/document/d/1IIl-_ng1cQntxgog92AE4ltOwRLWWamBAwVccE1DOYw/edit?usp=sharing).

+Note: You could also work on this project locally using VS Code if you would like.
+Whatever you do we would like you to create a new branch on GitHub and practice pushing your work up.
+If you work on codepen please copy your files to your local environment as well.

 #### Step 2 - Code the basic HTML structure

 Using the [HTML lesson slides](https://docs.google.com/presentation/d/1sqmplQtQw0KfC64VGL8Ur8NWOtyeUvSVYN407lJvjzY/edit?usp=sharing) or another online resource, code only the most essential elements for an HTML page (the basic structure).
 Create a reasonable title given the recipe you are going to showcase.
 Do not include any code within the `<body>` tags yet.